dave-heslop74/dave-heslop74.github.io/about.md

 <img class="col one right" src="/img/prof_pic.jpg">

 <br/>
-I'm on the right, Peggy is on the left (she coeds too, moslty in PAW-TRAN).
+I'm on the right, Peggy is on the left (she codes too, mostly in PAW-TRAN).

 <br/>
 <hr/>